pankajarm/tensorflow-playground/README.md

-# tensorflow-playground
+# Tensorflow Playground

-This is playground for all tensorflow tutorials and nano projects.
+This is the playground for basics but some of most important tensorflow tutorials and nano projects, all coded with care...

 1. [Linear Regression with sample data](https://github.com/pankymathur/tensorflow-playground/blob/master/tensorflow-linear-regression.ipynb)
 2. [Logistic Regression with MNIST]()